blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- https://islam.stackexchange.com/questions/80319/permissibility-to-kill-all-adult-males

 - Masturbation
-	- Forbidden by Hanafi and
+	- Forbidden by Shafi and Maliki schools
+		- Quran 23:5-7 (Beyond wives or slaves, it is transgression)
+		- Tafsir Al Qurtubi and Tafsir Ibn Kathir (same)
+	- Hanafi and Hanbali allow it when fearing Zina
+		- Tafsir Al Qurtubi
 	- Weak Hadith
 		- The one who weds his hand is cursed (Tafseer Mazhari Vol. 12, Pg.
 94)
 	-